Bird and Bee Farm is opened by appointment, we want to make sure we are properly staffed to greet you and take care of

 We are licensed with the State of Texas and they require we get contact information for all of our customers.
 When you arrive please get a clipboard and fill out your customer information.

-We do not take credit cards but we do take Checks, Venmo and Cash.
+We do not take credit cards but we do take Checks, Zelle and Cash.